SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Modules
 -------

 Definition: Module
     One logical component of an abstract view of the sample environment.
 Can at least be read.
     May be ’driven' (set new setpoint).
 May have parameters influencing how it achieves its function (e.g. PID parameters).
 May have some additional diagnostics (read-only) parameters.
     May provide some additional status information (temperature stable?, setpoint reached?)
     Reading a module returns the result of the corresponding physical measurement.

-In earlier discussion we used the term "device" for module, which might be misleading, as "device" is often used for an entire apparatus, like a cryomagnet or humidity cell.
+We intentionally avoid the term "device", which might be misleading, as "device" is often used for an entire apparatus, like a cryomagnet or humidity cell.
 In the context of SECoP, an apparatus in general is composed of several modules.
-For example different temperature sensors in one apparatus can be seen as different modules.
+For example different temperature sensors in one apparatus are to be seen as different modules.

-An SEC node controls several (or one or no) modules.
-Modules also have some descriptive data (name, type, list\_of\_parameters, list-of\_commands,...).
+An SEC node controls a set of named modules.
+Modules also have some descriptive data (type, list-of-parameters, list-of-commands, ...).

 Accessibles
 -----------

 A module has several accessibles associated with it.
-An accessibles is addressed by the combination of module and accessible name.
+An accessible is addressed by the combination of module and accessible name.
 Module names have to be unique within an SEC node, accessible names have to be unique within a module.
 There are two basic types of accessibles: parameters and commands.